ory/elements/examples/preact-spa/README.md

 ory tunnel http://localhost:3000 --project <project-slug> --dev
 ```

-The tunnel will now _mirror_ the Ory Network APIs and make them available locally at `http://localhost:4000` which we
+The tunnel will now _mirror_ the Ory APIs under `http://localhost:4000` which we
 have explicity told our Preact app to use through the `VITE_ORY_SDK_URL` export.

-Open http://localhost:3000 in your browser and everything will work out of the
+Now you can see Ory Elements in action by opening http://localhost:3000 in your
-box :)
+browser!

 ### Contributing